Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Double TFM

-EIP-1559 mechanism is proved to be ``usually'' DSIC in \cite{roughgarden2023transactionfeemechanismdesign}.
-With ``usually'' the author means that EIP-1559 is DSIC under the following assumptions: Let us fix a history of blocks $H$. \begin{itemize}
+Recall that current Ethereum's TFM (EIP-1559) is proved to be \textit{``usually'' DSIC} in \cite{roughgarden2021tfm}, which means that it is DSIC under the following assumptions: (i) the users cannot overbid meaning they do not submit a bid higher than their transaction's value and (ii) the burning fee per unit of size for this slot is not excessively low meaning that the number of transactions with values higher than the base fee plus block producer cost to include the transaction is less than the maximum number of transactions in a block.

-\item The burning fee $r$ per unit of size in this slot is not excessively low, meaning that the total size of all the transactions in the mempool satisfying $v_t \geq r$ (recall $v_t$ is the value of transaction $t$) does not exceed the available space in the current block. \item The users cannot overbid, which means that they cannot set for their transaction $t$ a total fee $c_t$ that is higher than their transaction value $v_t$. \end{itemize} \begin{theorem} Assume a history of block $H$ and a set of transactions $T$ of the same size.
-If the users cannot overbid and the burning fee $r$ per unit of size for this slot is not excessively low then: assuming that all the types of includers and the block producer adhere to the indicated allocation rules, the following bidding strategy for a transaction $t$: $b_t=(\delta^{CM}_t,\delta^{BP}_t,c_t)=(0, \mu^{Cost}_{BP}, \min\{v_t, r+\mu^{Cost}_{BP} \})$ constitutes a dominant strategy for every user, irrespective of their beliefs. \end{theorem} For the proof cf. Appendix \ref{app:doubledsic}.
-Note that in the current model, the inclusion lists are conditional.
-If they were unconditional and also the following hold: \begin{itemize}
+\begin{theorem} Assume a history of block $H$ and a set of transactions $T$ of the same size.
+If (i) the users cannot overbid meaning they do not submit a bid higher than their transaction's value and (ii) the burning fee per unit of size $r$ is not excessively low (meaning that the number of transactions with values higher than $r+\mu^{Cost}_{BP}$ is less than the maximum number of transactions in a block) then: assuming that all the types of includers and the block producer adhere to the indicated allocation rules, the following bidding strategy for a transaction $t$: $b_t=(\delta^{CM}_t,\delta^{BP}_t,c_t)=(0, \mu^{Cost}_{BP}, \min\{v_t, r+\mu^{Cost}_{BP} \})$ constitutes a dominant strategy for every user in Double TFM, irrespective of their beliefs. \end{theorem} \begin{proof} As all the types of includers and block producer adhere to the indicated allocation rule, they ignore bribes.
+Moreover, all the types of includers and the types of the block producer follow the same indicated allocation rule.
+Thus the beliefs of the user for the types of includers and the block producer do not affect their utility.

-\item $c_{block} > m \cdot c_{Incl} \geq w$ \item The indicated allocation rule for the block producer was to include all the transactions from the inclusion lists even if the transactions offer a block producer fee lower than $\mu^{Cost}_{BP}\cdot s$, \end{itemize} then under the same assumptions as the above theorem, the dominant strategy of the users would be: \begin{itemize} \item $b_t=(\delta^{CM}_t,\delta^{BP}_t,c_t)=(0, \mu^{Cost}_{BP}, \min\{v_t, r+\mu^{Cost}_{BP} \})$, if $\mu^{Cost}_{BP} \leq \mu^{Cost}_{CM}$, and \item $b_t=(\delta^{CM}_t,\delta^{BP}_t,c_t)=(\mu^{Cost}_{CM}, 0, \min\{v_t, r+\mu^{Cost}_{CM} \})$, if $\mu^{Cost}_{BP} > \mu^{Cost}_{CM}$. \end{itemize} The intuition behind this result is that, given the allocation rules followed by the includers and the block producer, any transaction included in an inclusion list will also be included in the block.
-Therefore, the user's most profitable strategy is to cover either the minimum cost required by the includer or the minimum cost required by the block producer. \paragraph{Myopic Committee Bayesian-Nash Incentive Compatible } \begin{theorem}Double TFM is Myopic Committee Bayesian-Nash Incentive Compatible (MCBN), under the bribe functions and beliefs specified above. \end{theorem} For the proof cf. Appendix \ref{app:doubleMCBN}.